-Holiday traditions and gatherings can bring uncomfortable reminders of a bad experience, or bring up memories of a more peaceful time, which can be upsetting.
+Holidays, Anniversaries, or special occasions can be a challenging time for trauma survivors.
+Traditions and gatherings can bring uncomfortable reminders of a bad experience, or bring up memories of a more peaceful time, which can be upsetting.
 You may not feel as cheerful or happy as others expect you to be, or as you feel like you should.

 - If you’re in someone else’s home or hosting others in yours, it can be hard to feel in control of your environment.
 Think of places you can go to take a break when you need it.